 The women’s part also involves polishing and washing the finished products as well as applying the shining wax cream popularly known as cobra wax.

-THE PEOPLE BEHIND THE WORK
+AND THE KENYAN PEOPLE BEHIND THE WORK

 The local people who own the land actually live on it – their houses are next to the mining pits and they are paid by the kilo for the soapstone that is removed.